 Firmware 2018.42.2 (October 2018) – Software Version 9

-This was a major to Version 9 software.
+This was a major new software update to Version 9.
 Read the full Version 9 Update with Navigate on Autopilot in the linked article.
 In brief summary, Navigate on Autopilot allows the car to drive itself from freeway on-ramp to exit when Traffic-Aware Cruise Control (TACC) is active with Autosteer and a destination is entered.